Richard-L4/the-majors/README.md

 - **1.Strategy Plane (Why?)**
 - Purpose: The website aims to introduce beginners or casual enthusiasts to the game of golf.
 - Goals:
-   - Provide an overview of major golf chamionships, their locations, and dates.
+   - Provide an overview of major golf championships, their locations, and dates.
    - Offer a brief history of the founding fathers of golf.
-   - Explain the significance of the championships trophy and it's traditions.
+   - Explain the significance of the championships trophy and its traditions.
    - Ensure the website is user friendly and encourages repeat visits.
-- Target Audience: Individulas with minimal knowledge of golf seeking an accessible introduction to the sport.
+- Target Audience: Individuals with minimal knowledge of golf seeking an accessible introduction to the game.

 - **2.Scope Plane (What?)**
 - Features: